-Partial migration has received considerable attention in the literature in the last decade 60 61 (Chapman et al., 2011; Pulido, 2011; Cobben & van Noordwijk, 2017; Reid et al., 2018; Berg et al., 2019; Hegemann et al., 2019), and several hypotheses have been put forward to explain 62 63 both within-species and within-population variation in migratory behaviour.
-Lundberg (1997; 1988) suggested that the evolution of partial migration could be explained by two alternative 64 hypotheses.
-First, it could evolve i) as a frequency dependent evolutionary stable strategy 65 (ESS) with two phenotypic tactics - or genetic dimorphism with two coexisting morphs (i.e. 66 migrants and residents) - with equal fitness pay-offs.
-Second, partial migration could evolve 67 ii) as a conditional strategy where individual state variables and interactions with 68 69 environmental factors determine the decision to migrate or not at the individual level.
-70 Moreover, three well established hypotheses have been put forward to explain the drivers 71 behind partial migration based on individual traits (i.e. conditional strategies; Chapman et al., 2011).
-These traits can be individual fixed state variables such as age and sex, or plastic state 72 variables such as body condition (Lundberg, 1988).
-The body size hypotheses (Ketterson & 73 Nolan, 1976; Hegemann et al., 2015) suggest that large individuals are more likely to stay 74 resident due to higher ability to endure seasonal fluctuations in food abundance and 75 76 temperature/weather conditions, whereas smaller individuals and juveniles are more likely to 77 migrate to search for better habitats with more stable environmental conditions.
-Not unlike the body size hypothesis, the dominance hypotheses (Gauthreaux, 1982) suggest that larger 78 individuals have a competitive advantage in environments with limited food resources 79 (Mysterud et al., 2011) or nesting sites (Gillis et al., 2008), which could trigger migration in 80 smaller individuals.
-The arrival time hypothesis (Ketterson & Nolan, 1976) suggests that 81 because of early occupancy of territories, and higher fitness of early arriving birds, individuals 82 83 arriving early at the breeding site have higher reproductive success.
-Hence, birds that are staying in the territory year-round, are expected to have higher reproductive success.
-The body 84 85 size, dominance and arrival time hypotheses suggest that the decision to migrate or stay in the 86 area year-round is influenced by individual state, intraspecific interactions or environmental conditions, and that the fitness reward from the two alternative strategies can differ.
-These 87 different hypothesis might play out differently in populations where residents and migrants 88 share a non-breeding habitat but breed allopatrically (i.e. breeding partial migration) and in 89 populations where residents and migrants share a breeding habitat but live allopatrically during 90 the non-breeding season (i.e. non-breeding partial migration) (Chapman et al. 2011).
-So far, 91 most research has focused on non-breeding partial migration, but breeding partial migration 92 93 has been studied in e.g. American dippers Cinclus mexicanus (Gillis et al. 2008).
+Partial migration has received considerable attention in the literature in the last decade 63 64 (Chapman et al., 2011; Pulido, 2011; Cobben & van Noordwijk, 2017; Reid et al., 2018; Berg et al., 2019; Hegemann et al., 2019), and several hypotheses have been put forward to explain 65 both within-species and within-population variation in migratory behaviour.
+Lundberg (1997; 66 1988) suggested that the evolution of partial migration could be explained by two alternative 67 hypotheses; it could either evolve i) as a frequency dependent evolutionary stable strategy 68 69 (ESS) with two phenotypic tactics - or genetic dimorphism with two coexisting morphs (i.e. 70 migrants and residents) - with equal fitness pay-offs, or ii) as a conditional strategy where individual state variables and interactions with environmental factors determine the decision to 71 migrate or not at the individual level.
+Moreover, three well established hypotheses have been 72 put forward to explain the drivers behind partial migration based on individual traits (i.e. 73 conditional strategies; Chapman et al., 2011).
+These traits can be individual fixed state 74 variables such as age and sex, or plastic state variables such as body condition (Lundberg, 75 76 1988).
+The body size hypotheses (Ketterson & Nolan, 1976; Hegemann et al., 2015) suggest 77 that large individuals are more likely to stay resident due to higher ability to endure seasonal fluctuations in food abundance and temperature/weather conditions, whereas smaller 78 individuals and juveniles are more likely to migrate to search for better habitats with more 79 stable environmental conditions.
+In contrast, the dominance hypotheses (Gauthreaux, 1982) 80 suggest that larger individuals have a competitive advantage in environments with limited food 81 resources (Mysterud et al., 2011) or nesting sites (Gillis et al., 2008), which could trigger 82 83 migration in smaller individuals.
+The arrival time hypothesis (Ketterson & Nolan, 1976) suggests that because of early occupancy of territories, and higher fitness of early arriving 84 85 birds, individuals arriving early at the breeding site have higher reproductive success.
+Hence, 86 birds that are staying in the territory year-round, are expected to have higher reproductive success.
+The body size, dominance and arrival time hypotheses suggest that the decision to 87 migrate or stay in the area year-round is influenced by individual state, intraspecific 88 interactions or environmental conditions, and that the fitness reward from the two alternative 89 90 strategies can differ.